 Saving Heartworm Positive Dogs One Day at a Time

-At Furkids, we are intent on rescuing animals who have specific medical needs and providing educational tools + research to our community, because every life matters to us!
+More than 50% of homeless and abandoned dogs who enter the Furkids program test positive for heartworms.
+At Furkids, we are intent on rescuing animals who have specific medical needs because every life matters to us!
 Heartworm treatment is expensive, difficult, and time-consuming but it is also very treatable.

 What is heartworm disease?